Smith-Treumann theory and the linkage principle: Preliminaries on equivariant sheaves

 \subsection{Equivariant sheaves and quotient map}

-From now on we assume that $X$ is of finite type over some base scheme $S$, and that each $\alpha_g$ is an automorphism of $S$-schemes.
+From now on we assume that $X$ is of finite type over some base scheme $S$, that $A$ is abelian,\footnote{This assumption is probably not necessary.
+It is made in order to use~\cite{stacks-project} (where rings are assumed to be commutative) as a reference for some facts about (sheaves of) $\bk[A]$-modules.} and that each $\alpha_g$ is an automorphism of $S$-schemes.
 We assume furthermore that the action is admissible in the sense of~\cite[Expos\'e~5, D\'efinition~1.7]{sga1}.
 Then we have a quotient scheme $X/A$, and a finite quotient morphism $q : X \to X/A$, see~\cite[Expos\'e~V, Corollaire~1.5]{sga1}.
 (Here, by definition $X/A$ is the scheme which represents the functor $Z \mapsto \Hom(X,Z)^A$, where $A$ acts on $\Hom(X,Z)$ via its action on $X$.
 It can be constructed by gluing affine schemes of the form $\Spec(R^A)$ where $\Spec(R) \subset X$ is an $A$-stable affine open subscheme of $X$.)